 It might be a bit off-putting to some that it is there especially with all the issue blanketing it, but honestly you can do away with all that and still enjoy.

 To further develop you character, the game presents you with 3 distinct skill trees namely the Hunter, Warrior and Assassin routes.
 From here you can fine-tune your build even further by mixing different skills or focusing on a specific path of mastery, all of which are viable.
 A small tip though: don’t ever underestimate and neglect the power of a Spartan kick!
 It will prove really useful for you in “heightened” situations 😉

 A Pirate’s Life for me.

-Adding another layer or enjoyment in Odyssey is the awesome naval warfare, just like the staggering options in ground combat there is also a gem of customization to dive right into here for both the craft and crew.
+Adding another layer or enjoyment in Odyssey is the awesome naval warfare, just like the myriad of options in ground combat there is also a gem of customization to dive right into here for both the craft and crew.
 Adding to this, defeated foes can be recruited on-board which can prove very useful as they can further improve the ship.
-I did not try the first iteration of this from the previous game but I have to say that the system feels solid and refined that it did not feel like just another filler to add to combat.
+I did not try the first iteration of this from the previous game but I have to say that the system here feels solid and refined that it did not feel like just another layer sprinkled on to the already engaging combat.

 – Deep customization

 – Fluid combat that rewards experimentation

 – The Spartan kick